Governance and Leadership

 - Head Support & Evaluation Committee

 - Ad hoc committees may also be struck, as needed

-The Board meets ten times a year between September and June.
+The Board meets regularly between September and June.

 The Board is comprised of past and current parents, selected on the basis of their business and community leadership.
 Applications for membership are considered for members of the Southpointe community who:

 - Have demonstrated a continued interest in, and support of, the School;